hylandtechoutreach/coding-activities/PythonTurtle/PythonTurtleCodingActivity.md

 shelly.forward(100)
 ```

-Click the Run button to see the turtle move across the screen!
+Save the project to see the turtle move across the screen!
 Specifically, it moves **forward** `100` pixels in the direction it is currently facing (90 degrees).

 It is also possible to turn the turtle.
 Add the following command on the next line:
 ```python